Constantin Teașcă

 Constantin Teașcă also known as Titi Teașcă (25 September 1922 – 30 July 1996) was a Romanian football player and manager.

-Nicknamed "Little Napoleon", Teașcă was known for his controversial training methods for which led to conflicts with the players.
+Nicknamed "Little Napoleon", Teașcă was known for his controversial training methods which led to conflicts with the players.
 He was the manager of Romania on two occasions, first in 1962 and then in 1967.
 He had one experience outside Romania when he managed Turkish side Fenerbahçe from 1970 to 1971.
 Teașcă has a total of 323 matches as a manager in the Romanian top-division, Divizia A, consisting of 120 victories, 64 draws and 139 losses.

 Playing career

 Teașcă was born on 25 September 1922 in Giurgiu, Romania and began playing junior-level football in 1932 at local club Acvila.
 In 1940 he started to play for Acvila's senior team, being a midfielder, then in 1946 he joined Concordia Ploiești.
 In 1950 he decided to end his playing career at age 28, the highest level he played being the Romanian second league.